-Veterinary Chiropractic Treatments are a foundation for maintaining and achieving optimum health in your pet and are used in almost all of our pets with previous back & neck problems and those involved in rehabilitation.
+Veterinary Chiropractic Treatments are a foundation for maintaining and achieving optimum health in your pet.
+They are used in almost all of our pets with previous back and neck problems as well as those involved in rehabilitation.
 Adjustments facilitate normal movement in the spinal column, limbs and pelvis.
 These treatments are crucial to preventing injuries in athletic dogs and for reducing pain and inflammation in injured pets.
 Most chronic patients are seen initially, then 2 weeks after, then 2 months later and then as needed.

 There are a number of therapies that can be utilized.
 Among them are acupuncture, chiropractic, medications, supplements, underwater treadmill, laser therapy, electric stimulation therapy, ultrasound therapy, massage, and therapeutic exercise.
 Using agility techniques, theraband limb work, exercise balls and balance and proprioception equipment, we can work with the animal and owner to design a Home Therapeutic Exercise Prescription that will work best for them.